 - Place the lid on top and press cook.

 Always check that the meat is thoroughly cooked, using a meat thermometer if unsure.
-Once you remove your chicken from the rice cooker, you’ll find that the tender, juicy meat falls away from the bone really easily.
+Once you remove your chicken from the rice cooker, you’ll find that the tender, juicy meat falls away from the bone easily.

 2. Chicken and Rice